wes06/Drift-A-Part/readme.md

 ## References

+**Dead Reckoning**

+	In navigation, dead reckoning is the process of calculating one's current position by using a previously determined position, and advancing that position based upon known or estimated speeds over elapsed time and course.
+Dead reckoning is subject to cumulative errors.

+(<a href="https://en.wikipedia.org/wiki/Dead_reckoning" target="_blank">Wikipedia</a>).

 **Reckoning**

 	1. the action or process of calculating or estimating something.
 	2. the avenging or punishing of past mistakes or misdeeds.

 Light Painting